Law as optional subject in UPSC

 First of all, let us look at some interesting statistics about the law optional.
 According to information released by the UPSC, in 2013 civil services mains exam, 144 candidates chose to take law as their optional subject and out of them, 35 people were recommended for the UPSC interview.
 This gives a success rate of 24.3% which is higher than all other optional subjects.

-Who can take Law Optional?
+Who can take Law as an optional for UPSC?

 Some people might feel that law, much like medical science is a highly specialised subject and it should be taken only if you are a lawyer.
 However, this is not true.
 Off late, even non-law graduates have taken the law optional with flying colours in the IAS exam.
 For instance, Munish Sharma who secured an astounding AIR of 2 in the UPSC CSE 2013 is an MBA who had taken Law optional.